utshomax/postman-docs/src/pages/docs/administration/secret-scanner.md

 * Send a request to a [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to make a workspace public. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
 * Share a collection or environment to a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/).
 * Make changes to a collection or environment that's present in a public workspace.
-* Publishes an API in a public workspace.
+* Publish an API in a public workspace.
-* Makes changes to an API Definition or API Linked Collection. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
+* Make changes to an API Definition or API Linked Collection. ([Enterprise Ultimate plans only](https://www.postman.com/pricing))
 * Write new documentation for a Postman Collection and make it public.
 * Make changes to a collection in a [team workspace](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/). ([Enterprise Ultimate plans only](https://www.postman.com/pricing))